railsuser2014/openobject-doc-book-en/source/book/7/7_18_Process/index.rst

    *Workflow editor modifying the behaviour of invoices.*

 The workflow editor is only available in Open ERP's web client.
-If you use the GTK client you can use the menus in *Administration > Low Level Objects > Workflow Items*.
+If you use the GTK client you can use the menus in :menuselection:`Administration --> Low Level Objects --> Workflow Items`.
 These are text-based not graphical.

 Using processes effectively
 ----------------------------